-() Includes non-material adjustments to prior year's acquisitions c) Adjustment to the provisional amounts of prior year's business combinations
+^() Includes non-material adjustments to prior year's acquisitions c) Adjustment to the provisional amounts of prior year's business combinations

-The 2019 annual consolidated financial statements included details of the Group's business combinations and set out provisional fair values relating to the consideration paid and net assets acquired of Schilli and various non-material acquisitions.
+The 2019 annual consolidated financial statements included details of the Group's business combinations and set out provisional fair values relating to the consideration paid and net assets acquired of Schilli and various other non-material acquisitions.
 These acquisitions were accounted for under the provisions of IFRS 3.

 As required by IFRS 3, the provisional fair values have been reassessed in light of information obtained during the measurement period following the acquisition.
-Consequently, the fair value of certain assets acquired and liabilities assumed of Schilli and the nonmaterial acquisitions have been adjusted in 2020.
-No material adjustments were required to the provisional fair values for these prior period's business combinations, and have been included with the acquisition of 2020.
+Consequently, the fair value of certain assets acquired, liabilities assumed and contingent consideration of Schilli and the non-material acquisitions have been adjusted in 2020.
+No material adjustments were required to the provisional fair values for these prior period's business combinations and have been included with the acquisition of 2020.